 - This neural net is trained with PyTorch and a pool of workers to speed up results.

 - Finally, a complete loop is implemented: the drivers collect data, Tesla labels that real-world data, and trains their system on it.

 Elon Musk has built an incredible company which is today more valuable than every car company combined.
-If you'd like to learn more about them, please read these two articles:
+If you'd like to learn more about them, please read these 3 articles: